Every Life Matters.

 South Amboy First Aid Squad is an independently run non-profit organization completely staffed by dedicated volunteers and supported by the City of South Amboy.
 Our services are free of charge but we need you to help us to continue to provide this valuable service.

-South Amboy First Aid currently operates twelve (12) hours a day, seven days a week providing emergency medical services (EMS) to the residents of South Amboy at no cost.
-Our squad is composed of volunteers from age 16 and up and from all walks of life.
+South Amboy First Aid currently operates twelve (12) hours a day, seven (7) days a week providing emergency medical services (EMS) to the residents of South Amboy at no cost.
+Our squad is composed of volunteers from ages 16 and up and from all walks of life.
 Our squad has been integrated into the South Amboy Fire Department and relies on both the City of South Amboy's support and the community's support.

-South Amboy First Aid currently operates twelve (12) hours a day, seven days a week providing emergency medical services (EMS) to the residents of South Amboy at no cost.
-Our squad is composed of volunteers from age 16 and up and from all walks of life.
+South Amboy First Aid currently operates twelve (12) hours a day, seven (7) days a week providing emergency medical services (EMS) to the residents of South Amboy at no cost.
+Our squad is composed of volunteers from ages 16 and up and from all walks of life.
 Our squad has been integrated into the South Amboy Fire Department and relies on both the City of South Amboy's support and the community's support.

 Greater love has no one than this, that one lay down his life for his friends.